We recommend that you upgrade to the latest version of your browser.

 Hip fractures in Norway – Inequality in treatment and outcomes

-There are nearly 9,000 hip fractures per year in Norway, equivalent to one fracture every hour.
-The number of hip fractures will increase significantly towards the year 2050, even if it is possible to reduce the incidence through good preventive treatment due to demographic changes.
+There are nearly 9,000 hip fractures each year in Norway, equivalent to one fracture every hour.
+The number of hip fractures is expected to increase significantly towards the year 2050, even if it is possible to reduce the incidence through effective preventative treatment due to demographic changes.

 About the Project

-The nearly 9,000 patients who suffer from hip fractures each year are affected in terms of their quality of life and functional level.
+The nearly 9,000 patients who suffer from hip fractures each year are significantly affected in terms of their quality of life and functional level.
 We know that there is geographical inequality in the treatment patients receive.
-By increasing adequate fracture prevention osteoporosis treatment, we can significantly reduce the burden on patients and society.
+By increasing adequate fracture prevention treatment for osteoporosis, it would be possible to significantly reduce the burden on both patients and society.
 A reduction of up to 40% in hip fractures can be achieved with adequate prophylaxis.
 The project will also help clarify treatment options for a significant subgroup of hip fracture patients.
-Since over 40% of patients require municipal health and care services in the course following a hip fracture, better treatment outcomes for patients could reduce the burden on municipalities.
+Since over 40% of patients require municipal health and care services in the aftermath of a hip fracture, improved treatment outcomes for patients could alleviate the burden on municipalities.

-With an increasing number of elderly people in the future, a rising number of hip fractures, and fewer available staff in the healthcare service (Government's perspective report 2024), it is important to optimize services for patients to maintain a sustainable health and care service in the future.
-Better data sources with more differentiated quality of life measures and person-specific data from the municipal health service can help address this.
+With an increasing number of elderly individuals in the future, a rising number of hip fractures, and fewer available staff in the healthcare service (Government's Perspective Report 2024), it is crucial to optimise services for patients to ensure a sustainable health and care service in the future.
+Better data sources with more differentiated quality of life measures and person-specific data from the municipal health service can contribute to addressing this.
 The project will respond to the Ministry of Health and Care Services' call for research-based mapping of variation so that decision-makers and professional environments can "deliver" equitable services.

 Purpose of the Project

-The aim of the research project was to illuminate variation in treatment and outcomes after hip fractures in Norway, map explanations for and consequences of variation, assess risk factors for death after hip fractures and their relative significance.
-Additionally, the intention was to evaluate the survival pattern and estimate the duration of excess mortality after hip fractures.
+The aim of the research project was to illuminate variation in treatment and outcomes following hip fractures in Norway, map explanations for and consequences of this variation, assess risk factors for mortality after hip fractures and their relative significance.
+Additionally, the intention was to evaluate survival patterns and estimate the duration of excess mortality following hip fractures.

-To generate knowledge that can explain geographical variation in specialist healthcare and provide a knowledge base to reduce this.
+To acquire knowledge that can explain geographical variation in specialist healthcare services and provide a knowledge base for reducing this.

-We use the following data sources: Norwegian Patient Registry, Municipal Patient and User Registry, medical quality registers (National Hip Fracture Registry), Cause of Death Registry, and Statistics Norway.
+We are using the following data sources: Norwegian Patient Registry, Municipal Patient and User Registry, medical quality registers (National Hip Fracture Register), Cause of Death Registry, and Statistics Norway.

 Research Questions